TISUnion/ChatBridge/README.md

 # ChatBridge
-Broadcast chat between mc servers or even discord server
+Broadcast chat between Minecraft servers or even discord server

 `ChatBridge_lib.py` is the library of ChatBridge.